CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"It is crazy to want what is impossible.
-And impossible for the wicked not to do so." - Marcus Aurelius</p>
+<p>"First say to yourself what you would be; and then do what you have to do." - Epictetus</p>
 <!-- STOIC_QUOTE_END -->